akamming/Domoticz_Thermostate_Plugin/README.md

     - "Boiler Setpoint".
 When the program is Off, you can use this setpoint to manually set the boiler termpature
     - "DHW Setpoint".
 If you have a SWH system, you can use this setpoint to manually set the water temperature
     - "EnableCentralHeating".
 When the program is Off, you can use this switch to manually switch on or off the central heating
-    - "EnableCooling", if your system supports: You can use this switch to manually switch on or off cooling
+    - "EnableCooling", if your system supports and the program is set to Off: You can use this switch to manually switch on or off cooling
     - "EnableHotWater", if your system supports: You can use this switch to manually switch on or off the hotwater system

-4. And then there is information reported about the boiler:
+4. And then there is information reported about the boiler (not all sensors are supported by every boiler):
     - "Central Heating": the reporting of opentherm if central heating is switched on
     - "Cooling": the reporting of opentherm if cooling is switched on
     - "HotWater": The reporting of opentherm if hotwater is switched on